enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 which can act as a FIFO queue.
 The implementation typically involves an underlying array that is sized to the capacity of the buffer, a read index, and a write index.
-The circle or ring comes from taking the flat array and treating the head and tail of the array as wrapping and next to each other.
+The circle or ring comes from taking the flat array and treating the head and tail of the array as wrapping (i.e. the index after the tail is not out of bounds, it is the head).
 Let's try to illustrate this in `Scala` code and via some visuals real quick:

 ```scala
 import scala.reflect.ClassTag // necessary for generic arrays in Scala :meowshrug: